FastEval/FastEval/README.md

 Right now, the following benchmarks are supported:
 - [OpenAI evals](https://github.com/openai/evals): Contains various tasks to measure different capabilities of instruction-following language models.
 Uses both basic tasks that are just compared to the solution directly and model-graded tasks where another language model is used for evaluation.
 - [Vicuna benchmark](https://lmsys.org/blog/2023-03-30-vicuna): Uses another more capable model like `gpt-4` or `gpt-3.5-turbo` for comparing outputs of different models and computes win rates and Elo ratings based on these comparisons.
-- [Human Eval](https://github.com/openai/human-eval): Gives the model the start of a function as input with a docstring comment on what the function is supposed to do.
+- [HumanEval+](https://github.com/evalplus/evalplus): Gives the model the start of a function as input with a docstring comment on what the function is supposed to do.
 The model should then complete the code.
 The model output code is evaluated for correctness by running it against a few tests.
 - [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness): This is not a benchmark for evaluating instruction following language models, but it is for few-shot evaluation of pre-trained models.
 However, it can still be part of a useful evaluation of instruction following models.

 Since this repository is about instruction following models and different instruction models require different prompt formatting, a corresponding implementation of the prompt format is needed to evaluate a model.
 The following model types are currently supported: